rozlynboutin/microbiome_helper/Stitch-reads.md

 Where "raw_data" is a folder that contains FASTQs with either "_R1_" and "_R2_" in their names (alternatively just "_1" and "_2" in the filenames will work).

 Four FASTQs are created for each sample:
-* assembled reads (typically ~98% of reads, although this can depend on your data type / quality).
+* assembled reads (typically ~98% of reads, although this can depend on your data type / quality)
 * discarded reads (e.g. reads that are all Ns)
-* unassembled reads, 1 FASTQ for each direction (we discard these for downstream analyses).
+* unassembled reads, 1 FASTQ for each direction (we discard these for downstream analyses)

 This script generates a summary of the percents of assembled, discarded and unassembled reads for each sample (by default: "pear_summary_log.txt").